abe-winter/abe-winter.github.io/about.md

 Hi!

-I used to be a platform and scalability programmer but now I'm doing marketing research for a new thing, watch this space for details.
+I used to be a platform and scalability programmer but in 2020 I'm building 4 products and doomscrolling a lot.

 Among other qualifications, I've created over 150 situationally appropriate custom emoji, some of which are still in use today.